|

 How many paintings I have made and how often after a year or two of

+invention and excitement has come another dead end.
 Several times before when coming to the bored end of a

 period of work, I have gone back to the imagery stream of the late 1950's